ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 - `users.join(" and ")`

 <details>
-<summary>What are the two ways of adding items to the end of an array of unknown length in Ruby?</summary>
+<summary>What are two ways of adding an item to the end of an array of unknown length in Ruby?</summary>
 `.push` and `<<`
 </details>